deamorim2/sdbs/EN-US/non_spatial_join.rst

 -----

-This is the SQL statement to create the aforementioned tables.
+This is the SQL statement to PostgreSQL to create the aforementioned tables.

 ::